 I was so excited that this company was willing to send me products to try out.
-I have heard many bloggers rave about their chalk paint and waxes…I thought it was high time that I finally try it.
-I decided to to tackle this do it yourself coffee table makeover and review a fantastic product all at once.
+Since I have heard many bloggers rave about their chalk paint and waxes…I thought it was high time that I finally try it.
+So, I decided to to tackle this do it yourself coffee table makeover and review a fantastic product all at once.

 First thing I was excited about was that I didn’t have to prime anything on my table!
 The Chalk Paint® does all the work.

 I spent $25 on this table at the Goodwill, which was such a surprise!!

 There was some inspiration that went into this coffee table.
 I knew I wanted to play with some exposed wood grain, and maybe a pretty decal to use as a reverse stencil to achieve that look.

 I went into this project hoping for the best, but without a real plan to achieve the look I had envisioned in my head.
 This is often how my projects begin.
 I like getting creative and “winging it” sometimes.

 This review and tutorial begins after the sanding process.
 I will tell you that I did used an orbital sander for this job mostly 80 grit sandpaper.
 The legs and base of the table were painted black.
 I was not having it.
 That needed to go ASAP!